wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Other important fields

 * The :menuselection:`General --> Display name` field is the name displayed in the XiVO client xlets and in the statistics
-* The :menuselection:`General --> Number` field is the number that will be used to reach the switchboard internally typically *9*
+* The :menuselection:`General --> Number` field is the number that will be used to reach the switchboard internally (typically *9*)

 Create a Queue for Your Switchboard on Hold
 -------------------------------------------

-The switchboard uses a queue to track it's calls on hold.
+The switchboard uses a queue to track its calls on hold.

 To create this queue, go to :menuselection:`Services --> Call center --> Queues` and click the add button.